wp-plugins/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.27 =

+* NEW: Now it's possible to display the name of the taxonomy in the archive link.
+* FIX: resolved multiple PHP notices.

 = 1.26 =